Eva Siewert: Postwar period

 From her arrest in 1943 (at the latest) onwards, Siewert suffered from severe cardiovascular disease, which escalated to a heart attack in 1949 and necessitated constant medical care.
 Especially during the nine months she spent in Barnimstrasse Women's Prison, her health deteriorated significantly.
-In one accident she suffered a concussion, and from then on endured recurrent dizziness with nausea.
+In one accident she suffered a concussion, which remained untreated, and from then on endured recurrent dizziness with nausea.
 She also suffered temporary hearing loss as a result of cysts on her eardrum.
 Siewert described her health complaints as "clear proof of her unbearable life among Germans".

 Overall, Germany was a "country of torment" for her, and she even viewed the so-called economic miracle with scepticism, especially after an anonymous note saying "Long live Germany!" was once stuck to her door by neighbours.
 Siewert regarded many of her fellow Germans as "unreformable", and in her correspondence with Kurt Hiller she fatalistically complained: "It makes no sense as a reasonable person to try to steer this insane ship with a hostile crew, surrounded by the shadows of the costly dead" and "One should let those who neither deserve nor desire anything better simply go under."
 She cynically asked why this "Volk" (people) developed a reputation as being composed of poets and thinkers.
 Siewert humorously described herself as an "all-rounder".

 After 1945, Siewert was never able to continue her professional successes from before 1938.
 She was recognized as a political victim by the main Committee for the Victims of Fascism (Ausschuss für die Opfer des Faschismus) and due to her health problems received a so-called "severely injured" ID card given to people disabled during the war.
 She supplemented her meagre monthly pension through freelance journalism, writing for Die Weltbühne, Der Sozialdemokrat, Der Spiegel, the Telegraf and Die Andere Zeitung, to name a few.
 To date, however, only a few dozen publications by Siewert have been identified.
 Evidently, Siewert's essays, features, reviews and polemics were largely lost in day-to-day business.
 The author left only scattered traces in the history of German-language journalism.
 A comprehensive bibliography on her work remains to be compiled.